tjchaplin/tjchaplin.github.io/_posts/2015-03-09-The-Erlang-Diaries---Simple-Unit-Testing.md

 	```
 	$ mkdir test; mkdir test/unit
 	```
-2. Create a basic test file in `test/unit/poker_tests.erl`:
+2. Create a basic test file (`test/unit/poker_tests.erl`) with the following contents:

 	```erl
 	-module(poker_tests).

 	-include_lib("eunit/include/eunit.hrl").
 	```
-3. Create an assertion to confirm: `when you call poke the response is hehe`:
+3. Create an assertion to confirm a poke response: `when you call poke the response is hehe`:

 	```erl
 	when_calling_poke_should_respond_hehe_test() ->